AlfilAlex/easybroker_prueba/README.md

 #### Contact form

 A basic contact form inside the property profile was implemented using plain HTML.
-The submit button send the information to a EP where the EasyBroker is used to send the information to.
+The submit button sends the information to an EP where the EasyBroker is used to send the information to.
-In this section, was considered create a users models to save information about the user and its interes, so in the future a rank system could be inplementes.
+In this section, it was considered to create a users model to save information about the user and its interes, so in the future a rank system could be implemented.

 ![Properties home page pagination](./readme_src/form.png)

-In case of succes, the user is redirected a very simple page where it is invited to continue viewing the other properties.
-A more styled page is required but due time constrains I was not able.
+In case of success, the user is redirected to a very simple page where it is invited to continue viewing the other properties.
+A more styled page is required but due time constraints I was not able.

 ![Properties home page pagination](./readme_src/succes.png)